Active ingredient

 Patients with DME will be treated with one injection per month for the first five consecutive doses followed by one injection every two months thereafter.

-After the first 12 months of treatment with Eylea, the treatment interval may be extended based on your doctor’s examination.
+Treatment interval may be kept at every two months or adjusted to your condition, based on your doctor’s examination.
 Your doctor will decide on the schedule for follow up examinations.

 Your doctor may decide to stop treatment with Eylea if it is determined that you are not benefiting from continued treatment.